 Tropical depression to affect Sri Lanka and southern India.

-A tropical depression formed in the Bay of Bengal will affect Sri Lanka and southern states of India in the coming days.
+A tropical depression formed in the Bay of Bengal will affect Sri Lanka and southern states of in the coming days.
 According to meteorological services, the depression is likely to move in a west-northwesterly direction, approaching the east coast of Sri Lanka on November 24-25, 2024.
 Heavy rains, gusty winds and localized flooding in coastal areas are expected.

 Impact on Sri Lanka:

-Heavy rainfall is expected, especially in northeastern areas.
+Heavy is expected, especially in northeastern areas.

 Flooding and landslides are possible, posing a threat to low-lying areas.